 Identifying Your Values In an Existential Crisis

-Our panic, depression and restlessness in an existential crisis are amplified when, on some level, you know you are not acting by your values.
+Our panic, depression, and restlessness in an existential crisis are amplified when, on some level, we know you are not acting by our values.

-You may have heard of the saying that some people have spent their entire lives climbing a ladder to the top, and then realised it was the wrong ladder.
-The sense that we are, on some level, betraying ourselves and acting out of congruence contributes to us feeling restless in life, and this subtle sense of unease often gets stored in our bodies, causing stress and sometimes ailments.
+You may have heard of the saying that some people have spent their entire lives climbing a ladder to the top and then realized it was the wrong ladder.
+On some level, the sense that we are betraying ourselves and acting out of congruence contributes to us feeling restless in life, and this subtle sense of unease often gets stored in our bodies, causing stress and sometimes ailments.

-Therefore, it is important to realise your values; that is, things that are important to you and what you believe in.
+Therefore, it is important to realize your values, that is, things that are important to you and what you believe in.
 Indeed, people change and your values can also change.
 But they also tend to remain relatively stable.
 And as long as you take actions that are congruent to what aligns with your values now, there is no reason for regret in the future.
-As we can only always, at any given moment, do what we can at the best we can with the information we do have.
+We can only always, at any given moment, do what we can at the best we can with the information we have.
 Your existential crisis is also telling you something valuable about values and alignment: What is your depression, sadness and resentment telling you about your values?
 Is what you are doing serving what you believe in?

 Finding Your Flow in an Existential Crisis

-As a child we often had flow.
-But as adults, we need to consciously find and cherish these moments of flow, and allow them to inform what our life purpose ought to be.
-A lot of us in the modern world believe that we must ‘work hard’ and ‘discipline’ ourselves to be successful.
+As a child, we often had flow.
+But as adults, we need to consciously find and cherish these moments of flow and allow them to inform our life purpose.
+Many of us in the modern world believe that we must ‘work hard’ and ‘discipline’ ourselves to succeed.
 But pushing ourselves to do what doesn’t make our hearts sing can only go so far.
 Saying what brings us joy would also bring us abundance may sound controversial but has been proven again and again in history.

 Make a list of some of the ‘highest points’ in your life in which you experienced ‘flow’.
-Review them and see if they offer you clues for where you can start when you re-enter the realm of playing. (“Playing” can be anything.
-For grown-ups, it can go from socialising to travelling to learning a new skill, to having sex, or meeting new people.
-There is no rule and as long as you are not hurting yourself or others, there is no limit).
+Review them and see if they offer clues for where to start when you re-enter the realm of playing. (“Playing” can be anything.
+For grown-ups, it can go from socializing to traveling to learning a new skill to having sex or meeting new people.
+There is no rule, and as long as you are not hurting yourself or others, there is no limit).